Python Example

 Data Merging & Contextualization:

 Scenario: A user asks for detailed product specs.
-One endpoint returns product details, another returns shipping estimates, and the user input (llm["userLocation"]
+One endpoint returns product details, another returns shipping estimates, and the user input (llm["userLocation"]) provides a location.

 Action: Python merges and correlates these disparate data sources, filters shipping data based on the user’s location, and outputs a single integrated result.